chrishrtmn/dev-environment/README.md

 ---

-# Environment Setup
+# Requirements

+- OS X Mavericks
-More info coming soon
+- More info coming soon

-## Xcode Command Line Tools
+# Xcode Command Line Tools

 **Note: OS X 10.9 Mavericks or later:** Install the Xcode Command Line Tools directly from the command line with: